algorithm-archivists/algorithm-archive/contents/cryptography/cryptography.md

 Cryptographic systems are a cornerstone to modern information technology and lie at the heart of everything from WiFi to online banking.
 If an attacker manages to crack modern cryptographic algorithms, they could cause serious damage.
 For this reason, it is important to keep a few things in mind:
-* Because crypto has become such an advanced field crypto systems should be analyzed by trained professionals and have to go under extensive testing and vetting.
+* Because cryptography has become such an advanced field cryptography systems should be analyzed by trained professionals and have to go under extensive testing and vetting.
     Meaning whenever possible use a widely accepted cryptography library instead of writing your own cypher.
-* Kerckhoffs's principle says that when determining the robustness of a crypto system it should be assumed that the attacker knows the encryption and decryption algorithm.
+* Kerckhoffs's principle says that when determining the robustness of a cryptography system it should be assumed that the attacker knows the encryption and decryption algorithm.
     This does not include any pre-shared or secret keys.
 * With the advances in technology cryptography often hits its limits.
-    Many formerly thought hashing algorithms became obsolete because the computer used to crack them got faster and better.
+    Many formerly state-of-the-art hashing algorithms have become obsolete because the computers used to crack them have gotten faster and better.
     The keys for RSA have to be longer or different and stronger algorithms have to be used.
     Another field that cryptography will have to face is Quantum Computing.
-    Quantum Computers will have a big impact on cryptography and especially asymmetric crypto.
+    Quantum computers will have a big impact on cryptography and especially asymmetric cryptography.
-    This whole set of problems is summarized in the field of Post-quantum cryptography.
+    This whole set of problems is summarized in the field of post-quantum cryptography.

 ## Symmetric Cryptography